San Elizario in El Paso County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Hispanic Americans • Law Enforcement • Settlements & Settlers.
 In addition, it is included in the San Antonio-El Paso Road series list.
 A significant historical year for this entry is 1850.

 Location.
 31° 35.152′ N, 106° 16.462′ W. Marker is in San Elizario, Texas, in El Paso County.
-Marker is at the intersection of Main Street and Alarcon Road, on the left when traveling east on Main Street.
+It is at the intersection of Main Street and Alarcon Road, on the left when traveling east on Main Street.
 Touch for map.
 Marker is at or near this postal address: 1551 Main Street, San Elizario TX 79849, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Old County Jail (a few steps from this marker); Los Portales (about 400 feet away, measured in a direct line); Salt War (about 400 feet away); San Elizario (about 400 feet away); The First Thanksgiving (about 500 feet away); The Camino Real (about 500 feet away); a different marker also named Salt War (about 500 feet away); Rodriguez-Chamuscado Expedition - 1581 (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: A different marker also named Old County Jail (a few steps from this marker); Los Portales (about 400 feet away, measured in a direct line); Salt War (about 400 feet away); San Elizario (about 400 feet away); The First Thanksgiving (about 500 feet away); The Camino Real (about 500 feet away); a different marker also named Salt War (about 500 feet away); Rodriguez-Chamuscado Expedition - 1581 (about 500 feet away).
 Touch for a list and map of all markers in San Elizario.